 Excel Filter is one of the most used functionalities when you work with data.
-In this blog post, I will show you how to create a Dynamic Excel Filter, such that it filters the data as you type in a search box.
+In this blog post, I will show you how to create a Dynamic Excel Filter Search Box, such that it filters the data based on what you type in the search box.

 Something as shown below:

-There is a dual functionality to this – you can select a country’s name from the drop down, or you can type in the search box and it will show you all the matching records (For example, when you type “I” it gives you all the country names with the alphabet I in it).
+There is a dual functionality to this – you can select a country’s name from the drop-down list, or you can manually enter the data in the search box, and it will show you all the matching records.
+For example, when you type “I” it gives you all the country names with the alphabet I in it.

 This Dynamic Excel filter can be created in 3 steps: